dbushong/async-q/README.md

 guarantee that the results array will be returned in the original order of the arguments passed to the iterator function.

-That last sentence is a lie; this is currently implemented as `map()` + concatenation of the results.

 __Arguments__

 * arr - An array to iterate over